Sedgefield Racecourse: Notable races

 The Durham National is a steeplechase run at an October meeting over the unusual distance of three and three quarter miles.
 One of the most popular winners in recent years was Fatehalkhair, a cast-off from one of the major flat race stables, who went on to win twenty races.
 Thirteen of them were over jumps, and they were all at Sedgefield.
+The 2021 winner, Hewick, meanwhile, went on to be a Galway Plate, bet365 Gold Cup, American Grand National and King George VI Chase winner.

 Local businessman and racehorse owner John Wade sponsored a series of selling hurdle races throughout the season at Sedgefield for a number of years, which in 2010 was upgraded to a series of novices' hurdles culminating in a final on the same night as the Durham National.